ZipCodeCore/BlueJ.NaiveTicket/README.md

 ```

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
+String, int, double
 * Can you assume anything about the names of its fields?
+I can assume that there might be a pages field that is an int, and a author field that is a String.

 READ upto and INCLUDING section 2.15 of this chapter.